oftlisp/docs/design/types.md

 ---
-title: OftLisp Types
+title: The Type System
 ---

+# The Type System

-# Overview
+## Overview

 OftLisp uses a type system based on the Dialyzer type-checker for Erlang, with some additional complexity -- some values can have more than one type, due to